joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/01/world/americas/brazil-yellow-jersey-world-cup-neymar.html?searchResultPosition=6

 **Japan sends a jolt through the World Cup.**\
 `Japan surprisingly emerged at the top of its group, and Spain also advanced.
-But in a stunning result of the group stage math, Germany, a former champion, was eliminated.`\
+Those results meant Germany, a former champion, was eliminated.`\
 https://nytimes.com/2022/12/01/sports/soccer/japan-germany-world-cup-group-e.html?searchResultPosition=7

 **How Much Watching Time Do You Have This Weekend?**\